spencertipping/phi/dev/concatenative-basis.md

 [[sym= s1 s2 d...] [. c...] r] -> [[<0|1> d...] [c...] r] # symbol compare
 ```

+The only reason we have both strings and symbols is for optimization: symbols
+are immutable and have predictable behavior in the continuation stack.
+(It's a
+lot easier for compilers if their input data structures are all immutable.)

 ## How the resolver works
 The resolver isn't typically used at runtime for performance reasons; normally
 by the time a program is running it will have been reduced to a list of native